ledmonster/vocaltrax/README.md

 pip install -r requirements.txt
 ```

 By default, we install JAX for CPU.
 You can find more details in the [JAX documentation](https://github.com/google/jax#installation) on using JAX with your accelerators.
-We also install [CREPE](CREPE: A Convolutional Representation for Pitch Estimation), which requires tensorflow and it's installed for CPU by default.
+We also install [CREPE: A Convolutional Representation for Pitch Estimation](https://arxiv.org/abs/1802.06182), which requires tensorflow and it's installed for CPU by default.

 ## Running